AntaresSimulatorTeam/antares-xpansion/docs/user guide/1-prepare-a-simulation.md

 no reconsideration of the investment cost, one only chooses whether or not to maintain operation and maintenance costs:

+#### investment costs

-- The annuity of the <span class="underline">investment candidates</span> includes the sum of:
+The annuity of the _investment candidates_ includes the sum of:

   - fixed annual operation and maintenance costs

   - annualized investment costs

 > In this configuration, **Antares-Xpansion** makes an economic choice
 > between the sum of these costs and the reduction in variable operating
 > costs (mainly fuel costs and penalties associated with loss of load)
 > made possible by the new investment.

+#### decomisioning costs

-- The annuity for <span class="underline">decommissioning
+The annuity for _decommissioning candidates_,
-  candidates</span>, on the other hand, only includes the fixed annual operation and maintenance costs.
+on the other hand, only includes the fixed annual operation and maintenance costs.
 In this configuration, **Antares-Xpansion** makes an economic choice between the operation and maintenance costs of a generation or transmission asset, and the savings it makes on the variable costs of power system operation.
 The annualized investment costs are in this case considered as stranded and are not taken into account in this economic choice.
 The "potential" of this type of candidate (i.e. its max-investment or max-units x unit-size) corresponds to its decommissionable capacity, i.e. the candidate's already installed capacity that could be shut down if it is no longer profitable for the power system.

 Candidates for decommissioning should be explicitly specified in **Antares-Xpansion** in the name.
 The generation units already installed